Divestment from Fossil Fuel Companies: A Moral Imperative (download PDF)

 Here are 12 objections global warming activists are apt to hear from trustees and college administrators, with my responses.

 1. “Scientists disagree as to whether global warming is even real.”
-In April 2020, I reported my survey of ~21,000 peer-reviewed scientific articles.
-I found not a single one that rejected human-caused global warming.
-Thus publishing scientists are unanimous — there is no disagreement.
+In November 2019, I published a peer-reviewed article showing that publishing scientists are unanimous on human-caused global warming.

 2. “Global warming is not a moral issue like Apartheid.”
 Apartheid was immoral because a class of better-off whites oppressed poor blacks.
 Analogously, global warming is immoral because the third world countries and foundering island nations who are the least responsible will suffer the most.
 Colleges who showed enough concern for Africans to divest over Apartheid should recognize that global warming is already worsening drought and famine in East Africa.
 Climate models project a future of increasing drought over most of Africa, southern Europe and the Middle East, most of the Americas, Australia, and Southeast Asia.

 3. “Global warming is not a health issue like smoking.”
 According to a study published in the medical journal Lancet: “Climate change is the biggest global health threat of the 21st century.”
 The lead author of the study said, “The impacts will be felt all around the world – and not just in some distant future but in our lifetimes and those of our children.”
 Jonathan Patz, director of the Global Health Institute at the University of Wisconsin, said, "I view this as one of the largest environmental health crises of our time because of the many pathways in which climate affects us — be it from direct heat effects and heat waves in urban centers, ground-level smog, ozone red alert days, stagnant air masses and warmer temperatures, to some infectious diseases."